TheTexta/obsidian-main/Psychology/Unit 3 - Sensation Psychology/Electromagnetic Spectrum.md

+#perception-psychology #chem110 #physics
-Our eyes receive light energy and transduce it into neural messages.
-Amplitude changes the brightness and volume of a light / sound wave. wavelength and frequency determines colour, amplitude determines brightness.
+Our eyes receive light energy and transduce it into neural messages. [[Amplitude]] changes the brightness and volume of a light / sound wave. [[wavelength]] and [[frequency]] determines colour, amplitude determines brightness.